stop histamine reaction clear histamine from body

 Is increasing fluid intake helpful after high histamine exposure or during a histamine reaction?

-Yes, this can be very helpful.
+Yes, increasing your fluid intake can be very helpful.
 You can focus on water or natural teas that are antihistamine, such as steeping fresh ginger in hot water.
-Plenty of water and low histamine liquids can assist with clearing ingested histamine from your body, as well as aid with proper digestion which is an essential part of controlling histamine reactions.
+Plenty of water and low histamine liquids can assist with clearing ingested histamine from your body, as well as aid with proper digestion, which is an essential part of controlling histamine reactions.

 References: